 The UK and Africa in the International System: Priorities and Engagement Post-Brexit

-This event is being held in partnership with the University of Leeds and is being supported by the Economic and Social Research Council.
+It is held in partnership with the University of Leeds and supported by the Economic and Social Research Council.